 What Does Contractors Equipment Insurance Cover

-Most contractor equipment plans cover all risks except those that are expressly excluded by the policy terms.
-These plans often cover a variety of potential losses for your equipment, like theft, flooding, fires, vandalism, and equipment repairs.
+Written on an all-risk basis, most contractor equipment plans cover all risks with the exception of those that are expressly excluded by the policy terms.
+These plans often cover a variety of potential losses for your equipment, such as theft, flooding, fires, vandalism, and equipment repairs.
 As equipment is moved from one location to another, this coverage will not end.

 What Does Contractors Equipment Insurance Cost

 The insurance industry does not employ a single grading system or premium value for contractors’ equipment insurance; instead, the rate is determined by various criteria.
-The kind of equipment covered, its values, age, and property protection.
+The kind of equipment covered, its values, its age, the protection of property.
 At the same time, it is being stored or on a construction site, deductibles, and loss history are all taken into consideration when calculating insurance rates.

 Why Do You Need Contractors Equipment Insurance